Bogalusa High School

 Bogalusa High School (BHS) is the high school of the Bogalusa City Schools district.
 It is located in Bogalusa, Louisiana, United States.

-The district serves the City of Bogalusa, Rio, and some unincorporated areas.
+The district serves the City of Bogalusa, the unincorporated area of Rio, and some additional unincorporated areas.

 History

 On Tuesday April 17, a day after the Virginia Tech Massacre a Bogalusa man passed a note to a Bogalusa student making threatening remarks about a mass killing similar to the incident at Virginia Tech.

 School information

-Schedule information

-Bogalusa High School uses a 7-period day.

-Technology courses

-Bogalusa High School is one of the schools in the nation now adapting to online courses, which are currently limited to LVS Algebra, which is done using Blackboard.
-LVS Algebra is an optional course to those who wish to join it, and currently has a vast majority of students enrolled into it.

-JROTC
+Bogalusa High School, alongside other schools in the district, are on a 4 day school week, implemented in 2023.

 Bogalusa High school is also home to the JROTC "Lumberjack Battalion."
-The school currently holds the "Honor Unit with Distinction" award.
-The school colors are the colors of the senior ropes, and they are an Army JROTC organization.
-They also have 3 different afterschool teams: Drill Team, Rifle Team, and Color Guard.

 Athletics

 Bogalusa High athletics competes in the LHSAA.